 Findings: Decreased cerebral blood flow

-Results: Improved positive changes in the brain’s neural networks known to be associated with memory loss and amyloid accumulation, which are both signs of MCI and Alzheimer’s.
+Results: Improved positive changes in the brain’s neural networks that are known to be associated with memory loss and amyloid accumulation, which are both signs of MCI and Alzheimer’s.

 “Our findings provide evidence that exercise can improve brain function in people who already have cognitive decline,” said Smith.
 “We have an interest in targeting people who are at increased risk for developing Alzheimer’s earlier in the disease process.
 We are seeing that exercise can impact biomarkers of brain function in a way that might protect people by preventing or postponing the onset of dementia.”